zrefai/International-Transactions-Database/README.md

-# RealGM-International-Transactions-Database
+# International-Transactions-Database

-A database of all transactions of international basketball team from 2012 - 2019
+A database of all transactions of international basketball teams from 2012 - 2019

 # Running Main_Program